hertogp/stitch/_readme.md

 fh:close()
 ```

-When used as a codeblock attribute `{.. cls=true ..}` then the codeblock will
+When used as a codeblock attribute `{.. cls=true ..}`, stitch will match
-be processed by stitch if stitch has a section for one of the cb's classes.
+any of the codeblock's classes to named stitch sections in the doc's meta
+data.
+The first match is then used to process the codeblock.
+When no
+class matches, the codeblock is ignored.

-When used as part of a stitch named section in the document's meta data, all
+When used as part of a named stitch section in the document's meta data, all
-codeblocks that have that class will be processed by stitch.
+codeblocks in the current document, that have that name as a class, will be
+processed by stitch.

 The main purpose is to allow for processing of markdown documents that are
 pulled in by a codeblock and which are not necessarily 'stitch-aware'.